 One of the first rides of each endurance season, Grizzly Mtn tends to attract more than a few riders and their “springy” horses.
 The weather has been up and down over the years, but it tends to be “warmish” and sometimes breezy.
 There have been years that strayed either direction of that!
 Some will recall the year that Roger Miller towed several rigs into the ridecamp.
 The weather didn’t deter the riders then and it doesn’t now.

 About Max and Darlene…

-Max and Darlene bring nearly a decade of ride managing experience to the Grizzly Mtn Ride table.
+Max and Darlene bring over a decade of ride managing experience to the Grizzly Mtn Ride table.
 Darlene managed some rides in NW Washington State in the 90’s, and agreed to take on the Mt Adams ride after that.
-With over 20,000 miles of endurance between them on everything from LD’s, to 100 milers, multi days on mules, Arabians, and, well, you name it, Max and Darlene have seen a bunch of miles on the trails.
+With over 20,000 miles of endurance between them on everything from 25’s to 100 milers, multi days on mules, Arabians, and, well, you name it, Max and Darlene have seen a bunch of miles on the trails.
 They look forward to bringing what they learned about managing tough rides to the Grizzly Mtn Ride, finding good trails, marking them well, placing water in just the right spots, bringing in top notch veterinarians, and providing a great ride camp experience.